 Gautama Buddha was traveling with his friends.
 After a long walk, they decided to take a rest under the tree.
 While resting, one of the friends raised a question to Buddha on how to calm the mind when having disturbing thoughts.

-Buddha was resting under the tree – said he was thirsty and wanted to drink water.
+Buddha was resting under the tree – and said he was thirsty and wanted to drink water.
 He requested his friend to get water from the nearby stream.
 His friend went to the stream and returned with muddy and dirty water.
-Buddha asked him to get clean water instead but his friend replied that there is no other option as all the water from the surrounding streams are muddy.
+Buddha asked him to get clean water instead but his friend replied that there was no other option as all the water from the surrounding streams was muddy.